pulibrary/dls-handbook/student_software_developers.md

 Student Software Developer schedules are tracked in a shared calendar called "DLS Student Developers".
 DLS staff should request access to view and manage this calendar from the manager of DLS.
+The account and password for this exchange account is in LastPass under `Shared-ITIMS-Passwords/DLS/DLSStudentDevs email`, but 2FA is set up for use by the current manager of DLS.

 During the summer Student Software Developers work full-time hours.
 During the school year they work part-time when classes are in session.
 Students can work